piyush888/Website-Daily-Test/README.md

 ```

-### 28th January 2024
+### 2nd February 2024

 ## Current Status

-- Custom Firefox and Chrome drivers are now working properly for my website's login workflow
+- Custom Firefox and Chrome drivers are now working properly for my website's login workflow.
+- Custom Firefox and Chrome drivers are now working properly for my website's downloads workflow.

 ## In Pipeline

-- Capability to add options and arguments to custom Firefox and Chrome drivers
+- Capability to add options and arguments to custom Firefox and Chrome driver.
+- Multithreading for multiple download testing in the downloads workflow.